jonleverrier/yam-server-configurator/README.md

 ## yam_manage.sh

-After setup, type the following command to load the script:
+After setup, you can logout and login as your sudo user.
+Type the following command to load the script:

-Then type the following command to load the script:
 ```
 /bin/bash yam_manage.sh
 ```